tmtsoftware/csw/docs/src/main/framework/handling-lifecycle.md

 Hcd/Java
 :   @@snip [JHcdComponentHandlers.java](../../../../examples/src/main/java/csw/framework/components/hcd/JHcdComponentHandlers.java) { #onShutdown-handler }

+### Restarting
+A component may be restarted by an external administrative program whether it is deployed in a container or standalone.
+A restart may occur when the component is `Running`/`onLine` or `offLine` (see below).

+A `restart` causes the component to be destroyed and re-created with a new TLA.
+The `onShutdown` handler is called to allow the component to tidy up, it is destroyed.
+Then the Supervisor creates a new TLA and the startup proceeds as with `initialie` above.ß

+## Component Online and Offline
+`Online` describes a component that is currently part of the observing system that is in use.
+When a component enters the Running state it is also "online".

+A component is `offline` when it is operating and available for active observing but is not currently in use.

+If a component is to transition from the online state to the offline state, the `onGoOffLine` handler is called.
+The component should make any changes in its operation for offline use.

+If a component is to transition from the offline state to the online state, the `onGoOnline` handler is called.
+The component should make any changes in its operation needed for online use.

-## isOnline
+### isOnline

-A component has access to `isOnline` boolean flag which can be used to determine if the component is online or offline state.
+A component has access to `isOnline` boolean flag which can be used to determine if the component is in the online or offline state.

-## onGoOffline
+### onGoOffline

 A component can be notified to run in offline mode in case it is not in use.
 The component can change its behavior if needed as a part of this handler.